When Jehovah’s Witnesses Ask, “But Where Would I Go?”

 Jehovah’s Witnesses claim that they have the best, most accurate translation of the bible available today, but the New Catholic Encyclopedia criticized The New World Translation by saying, “The work is excellent except when scientific knowledge comes into conflict with the accepted doctrines of the movement.”
 The first edition was also criticized for its “religious bias.”
 (Journal of Biblical Literature, Vol. 74, No. 4, (Dec.
 1955), p.
 283.)

-Very significant is an associate professor of religious studies at Northern Arizona University noting that inserting the name “Jehovah” into the New Testament some 237 times was “not accurate translation,” and also noting that this showed a “favor of denominationally preferred expressions for God.”
-(Truth in Translation: Accuracy and Bias in English Translations of the New Testament, 2004) Using the name “Jehovah” is one of the main things that Jehovah’s Witnesses claim as setting them apart from false religions, yet, according to this expert and many others, Jehovah’s Witnesses insert the name into the bible; they didn’t “restore” it as they may claim.
+Also significant is an associate professor of religious studies at Northern Arizona University, who noted that inserting the name “Jehovah” into the New Testament some 237 times was “not accurate translation,” and also noting that this showed a “favor of denominationally preferred expressions for God.”
+(Truth in Translation: Accuracy and Bias in English Translations of the New Testament, 2004) Using the name “Jehovah” is one of the main things that Jehovah’s Witnesses claim as setting them apart from false religions, yet, according to this expert, and many others, Jehovah’s Witnesses insert the name into the bible; they didn’t “restore” it, as they may claim.

 David Doherty, B.D., M.B.S., Th.M., D.B.S., Th.D., said at this website: